 This certificate is a two-year undertaking, completed in Years 11 and 12.
-On completing unit 4 at the end of Year 12, students will have a partial completion of Certificate III in Business.
+Students who have not completed CERT II workplace skills and choose to undertake the CERT III Business can only achieve the five competencies.
+However, they will achieve unit 3 and 4 towards their VCE and a study score for tertiary selection.
 Students who leave the course at the end of unit 2 in Year 11 may be awarded Certificate II in Workplace Skills.